otrv4/otrv4/otrv4.md

 For exchanging data messages, OTRv4 uses both the DH ratchet (with ECDH) and the symmetric-key ratchet from the Double Ratchet algorithm [\[2\]](#references).
-OTRv4 adds 3072-bit (384-byte) DH keys, called the mix key pair, to the Double Ratchet algorithm.
+OTRv4 adds 3072-bit (384-byte) DH keys, called the brace key pair, to the Double Ratchet algorithm.
 These keys are used to protect transcripts of data messages in case ECC is broken.
 During the DAKE, both parties agree upon the first set of DH keys.
 Then, during every third DH ratchet in the Double Ratchet, a new key is agreed upon.
-Between each DH mix key ratchet, both sides will conduct a symmetric mix key ratchet.
+Between each DH brace key ratchet, both sides will conduct a symmetric brace key ratchet.

 The following variables keep state as the ratchet moves forward: